 One of the most prominent professionals in the San Francisco Bay area was arrested on various charges relating to over billing.
 Charges were dismissed but the fact of the arrest haunted the career of this professional.
-Horowitz took the case and after a seven day hearing the court ruled that there was never any basis whatsoever to arrest him.
-In fact, the person was more than "not guilty" he was "innocent".
+Lawyer took the case and after a seven day hearing the court ruled that there was never any basis whatsoever to arrest him.
+In fact, the person was more than “not guilty” he was “innocent”.
 An order was entered stating this.
-The order is called a "factual finding of innocence".
+The order is called a “factual finding of innocence”.
 The records are now sealed and he is legally entitled to state that he has never been arrested.

 UTICO v.
 Lazarenko

 (Civil Case – U.S. District Court Demand for over 100 Million Dollars)

 Successfully defended Pavel Lazarenko against a corporation called UTICO.
 UTICO falsely claimed to have the proxy of the country of Ukraine to sue Lazarenko for a variety of alleged matters.
 The defense showed that this alleged proxy was invalid.
 Had the case gone to trial, Lazarenko would have undoubtedly prevailed but the victory before trial saved the client countless hours in a courtroom fighting politically motivated charges.